 The emulator can be configured to suit developments of various target systems and user programs by setting the hardware options.
-The HP 64784A Emulator has the following hardware options.
+The HP 64797A Emulator has the following hardware options.

 - Clock Source

 - Restrict to Real Time

 - Respond to Target System BREQ

 - Respond to Target System NMI

 - Respond to Target System Reset

 - Drive Background Cycles to Target

-- Drive Reset to Target System

 - Break on Write to ROM

 - Language Tool Type

 - Processor Type

 - Processor Operation Mode

 - Stack Pointer Reset Value